Shreeramghimire/Salmon-Statistics/first_part.md

 If the new feed does absolutely nothing, the gains and losses will cancel out.
 The average of all these differences will be exactly 0.

-**In plain English:** A mean of 0 means that 0 is the "baseline" or "no-effect" point.
+**In plain word:** A mean of 0 means that 0 is the "baseline" or "no-effect" point.
 Values above 0 represent an increase; values below 0 represent a decrease.
 The bell curve is perfectly centered right on that baseline.

 ---